Monday Night Countdown Host

 Suzy Kolber originally joined ESPN in 1993 and is a mainstay of the company’s NFL coverage.
 She hosts Monday Night Countdown, ESPN’s Monday Night Football pregame show, as well as MNF halftime and postgame segments from the site of each week’s primetime game.
-Kolber also hosts the year-round, weekday studio show NFL Live and she is part of the company’s Super Bowl week and NFL Draft coverage.
+Kolber is also a key contributor to the company’s Super Bowl week and NFL Draft coverage.

-In 2017, Kolber was promoted to her new role as solo host of Monday Night Countdown and the MNF halftime and postgame.
-She previously co-hosted Countdown with broadcasting legend Chris Berman from 2015-16.
-She originally joined the show in 2015, following her close friend and colleague Stuart Scott.
+In 2017, Kolber was promoted to her current role as solo host of Monday Night Countdown and the MNF halftime and postgame.
+She originally joined Countdown in 2015, following her close friend and colleague Stuart Scott, and she co-hosted the show with broadcasting legend Chris Berman from 2015-16.

-Kolber is widely praised for elevating the NFL sideline role during her decade of covering ESPN’s NFL primetime games, first on Sunday Night Football (2001-05) and continuing on Monday Night Football during the series’ first six seasons on ESPN (2006-11).
+Widely praised for elevating the NFL sideline role, Kolber covered ESPN’s NFL primetime games on Sunday Night Football (2001-05) and Monday Night Football during the series’ first six seasons on ESPN (2006-11).
 In 2006, Kolber experienced one of her career highlights, working the sidelines for ABC Sports’ broadcast of Super Bowl XL in Detroit and contributing to the network’s pre-game show.

 When ESPN2 launched in 1993, Kolber joined the company as co-host of SportsNight, which debuted October 1.
 She later served as an anchor on SportsCenter, a reporter on College GameDay and co-host of the X Games in 1995 and ’96.
 Kolber also hosted ESPN2′s SportsFigures, which used sports celebrities and analogies to teach math and physics.